 - Check the headphone’s warranty.

 Usually, peeling headphone pads count as wear and tear.
-So, you won’t be able to replace them with the warranty.
-It’s still worth to check if they offer replacements.
+So, you won’t be able to replace them with a warranty.
+It’s still worth checking if they offer replacements.

 Now that you know how to fix the flaky headphones you don’t want the same to happen again.
 We’ll go over why headphones start peeling and how to prevent it.

 Why Do Headphones Start Peeling

 Headphone pads are the part that suffers the most direct damage.
 The thing is, even if you’re not doing anything the pads are susceptible to wear and tear.

 When you have your headphones on, your ears start warming up and they expend.
 This puts pressure on the pads.
 Your ears also start sweating and they release moisture.
 That’s why headphones are not great for running, the sweat will ruin them.